tinythings/logjet/doc/overview.md

 `logjet` is split into two parts:

 - `logjet`: a Rust library and `.logjet` block format for storing raw OTLP protobuf batches
-- `logjetd`: a daemon that accepts records over TCP, keeps a backlog, and replays backlog plus live traffic to downstream clients
+- `logjetd`: a daemon that accepts OTLP logs, keeps a backlog, and replays or blasts stored data later

 ## Components